Jonosenior/toy_robot/README.md

 ## Acknowledgement

-The Toy Robot Challenge was originally formulated by [Jon Eaves](https://twitter.com/joneaves)
+The Toy Robot Challenge was originally formulated by [Jon Eaves](https://twitter.com/joneaves).
+This project and the explanation in the README comes from [Ask Charlie](https://github.com/askcharlie/toy_robot).

 ## Installation